 - Col de Porte: 8.3km at 6.3%

 The Feel: start and finishing in two cities is rare.
 Chambéry isn’t big but comes with trappings of city life.
-The climbing starts with the first ramps passing shops and large apartment blocks although the noise quickly drops off and in no time your in the meadows with and Mont Granier appears.
+The climbing starts with the first ramps passing shops and large apartment blocks although the noise quickly drops off and in no time you’re in the meadows and Mont Granier appears.
 Unlike other Alpine peaks this isn’t a pointy peak but a large square block, more Table Mountain than Mont Blanc.
 Its square edges only appeared when millions of tons of rock fell away in the 13th century to bury villages below.
 The climbing continues via part of the 1989 World Championships route and it’s steep at times, worth knowing this is probably the steepest part of the three climbs.
 Soon some Alpine familiarities appear: green pastures, chalet-style houses and after climbing along a cliff face, a tunnel.
-The tunnel is brief and once through the scene is set for the rest of the ride with woodland and pastures with large, squat peaks towering over.
+The tunnel is brief and once through the scene is set for the rest of the ride with woodland and pastures.

 Every kilometre of road in France has a milestone and the local region has added information for cyclists indicating the distance remaining to the summit and the gradient for the next thousand metres.
 It’s a popular route and there’s a disproportionate amount of brown kit, Ag2r’s team HQ is nearby and many locals can be spotted in team kit.
 Do they sell it cheap?
 Other jerseys labelled “Chazal” are visible, a previous sponsor of the pro team and the frozen meat supplier must be nearby too.